sysuin/Forecast-Future-Traffic-to-Wikipedia-Pages/README.md

 ## Data

-The data used in this respository can be downloaded from the Kaggle using [this link] (https://www.kaggle.com/c/6768/download-all).
+The data used in this respository can be downloaded from the Kaggle using [this link](https://www.kaggle.com/c/6768/download-all).